 This post contains affiliate links.

 Parents often allow their kids to drive around the yard in their Power Wheels.
 Or perhaps, let the tots drive these ride-on toy cars at full speed until they reach the end of the driveway.
-But have you ever wondered how far most Power Wheels could go?
+But have you ever asked yourself the question, how far can most Power Wheels could go?

 Power Wheels can go up to ten miles (16.09 kilometers) on a single charge.
 Most Power Wheels have a 12-volt battery installed, which can tolerate two to four hours at 2.5 to 5 mph (4.02 to 8.04 kph).
 However, driving uphill and an old battery can reduce the total distance on a single charge.